-Over the past few months, our instructor, Jacqueline and I have found ourselves in deep conversations about business analysis while discussing our class materials.
-At the end of one such conversation, Jacqueline asked if I would like to start a podcast series that broadcasts these conversations.
-Being the extrovert that I am, I signed up immediately!
+Over the past few months, Kupe and I have found ourselves in deep conversations about business analysis while discussing our class materials.
+At the end of one such conversation, I asked if Kupe would like to start a podcast series that broadcasts these conversations.
+Being the extrovert that Kupe is, he signed up immediately!

 We are excited to share the first session of our new podcast series.
 These will be scheduled every other Tuesday at noon EST. We hope you enjoy and join us for our future sessions.